Getting stuck in recovery mode is a nightmare.

 The minute you choose that as a way of deleting Cydia off of your device, that’s when it gets stuck in the same screen.

 You never know when recovery mode could occur on your device.
-The worst thing is that you will have to connect to iTunes on the computer and restore it.
-In reality, this isn’t the only way.
+The worst thing is that you will have to connect to iTunes and restore from there.
+In reality, that isn’t the only way.
 You can get out of recovery mode on your iPhone and still keep your data as is.

 What are some of the things users can fix using Reiboot?

 - Fail to update to iOS 9.1/9/8.4/8 and stuck at the red iTunes logo